alphagov/classifyintentsapp/README.md

     db.session.add(u)
     db.session.commit()

+Alternatively set the `FLASKY_ADMIN` environmental variable to your email address, and then register with the application running locally.
+This will automatically grant you the administrator role.

 ### Setting up the app on Heroku

 * Set up a heroku pipeline to detect pushes on master to github